Imperial-Guard/iGrill_Gateway/README.md

 - sudo reboot

 ## Usage
-To add the sensors in Home Assistant ad the following to your `configuration.yaml` file:
+To add the sensors in Home Assistant add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry